 The Christiaan Brunings Lecture brings together the scientists, practitioners and managers of rivers and estuaries.
 The keynote lecture is given by a leading international scientist, and a second lecture is given on the same topic by a nationally recognised expert from an institute or industry.
 This takes place annually in Universiteit Utrecht, a focal point of past and future river and delta research and within walking distance of the Metronome, a novel experimental setup where rivers and estuaries are created at a scale of about 1:2000 by the group of Prof. Maarten Kleinhans.

 The 4th Christiaan Brunings Lecture was a great success.
 The full lecture and its powerpoint slides have been recorded and can be found on LectureNet.
-On this page you can find the programme and more information on the speakers.
+On this page you can find more information about the speakers and the abstracts for the last lecture as well as all previous lectures.